 Over the last decade, genomics has become the backbone of drug discovery.
 It has allowed scientists to develop more targeted therapies, boosting the chances of successful clinical trials.
-In 2018 alone, over 40% of FDA-approved drugs had the capacity for being personalized to patients, largely based on genomics data.
-As the percentage has doubled over the past four years, this trend is unlikely to slow down anytime soon.
+In 2020, 39% of FDA-approved drugs were personalized therapies, a trend that has been sustained for the past four years.

-According to the Global Alliance for Genomics and Health, more than 100 million genomes will have been sequenced in a healthcare setting by 2025.
-Most of these genomes will be sequenced as part of large-scale genomic projects stemming from both big pharma and national population genomics initiatives.
-These efforts are already garnering immense quantities of data that are only likely to increase over time.
+It is estimated that over 100 million genomes will have been sequenced by 2025as part of genomic projects.
+Efforts from both big pharma and national population genomics initiatives are already garnering immense quantities of data that are only likely to increase over time.
 With the right analysis and interpretation, this information could push precision medicine into a new golden age.

 Are we ready to deal with enormous quantities of data?

-What’s more, sequencing is futile unless each genome is thoroughly analyzed to achieve meaningful scientific insights.
-Genomics data analysis normally generates an additional 100 gigabytes of data per genome for downstream analysis, and requires massive computing power supported by large computer clusters – a feat that is economically unfeasible for the majority of companies and institutions.
+However, that doesn’t solve the whole problem.
+DNA sequencing is futile unless each genome is thoroughly analyzed to achieve meaningful scientific insights.
+Genomics data analysis normally generates an additional 100 gigabytes of data per genome and requires massive computing power, which can be economically unfeasible for many companies and institutions.

 Cloud computing: a data solution for small companies

-Cloud computing has emerged as a viable way to analyze large datasets fast without having to worry about maintaining and upgrading servers.
-Simply put, Cloud computing is a pay-as-you-go model allowing you to rent computational power and storage. and it’s pervasive across many different sectors.
+Cloud computing has emerged as a viable way to analyze large datasets fast without having to maintain and upgrade servers.
+Simply put, cloud computing is a pay-as-you-go model allowing users to rent computational power and storage.

-According to Univa – the industrial leader in workload scheduling in the cloud and HPC – more than 90% of organizations requiring high performance computing capacity have moved, or are looking into moving to the cloud.
-Although this is not specific for companies in the life sciences, Gary Tyreman – Univa’s CEO – suggests that pharmaceutical companies are ahead of the market in terms of adoption.
+According to cloud computing provider Univa, more than 90% of organizations requiring high-performance computing capacity have moved, or are looking into moving to the cloud.
+Although this is not specific for companies in the life sciences, Univa’s CEO Gary Tyreman suggests that pharmaceutical companies are ahead of the market in terms of adoption.

-Elasticity also extends to storage: data can be downloaded directly to the cloud and removed once the analyses are finished, with many protocols and best practices in place to ensure data protection.
-Cloud resources are allocated in virtualized slices called ‘instances’.
-Each instance hardware and software is pre-configured according to the user’s demand, ensuring reproducibility.
+Flexibility also extends to storage: data can be downloaded directly to the cloud and removed once the analyses are finished while ensuring data protection.

 Besides economic efficiency, Jones says that moving operations to the cloud has provided Sano Genetics with an additional security layer, as the leading cloud providers have developed best practices and tools to ensure data protection.